walshd/web-teaching-environment/doc/source/user/learner/take_module.rst

 button at the bottom of the module information.

 You will be asked to confirm that you wish to register for the module.
-After you confirm your registration, you will be taken back to the module information page.
-This time, you will see the list of :doc:`tutorials` and :doc:`exercises` that make up the module.
+After you confirm your registration, you will be taken back to the :doc:`module information <module>` page, but this time you will see all of the module's sections.